-Emergency Financial Assistance Provided

-Short-term assistance will only be provided for the following:

-• Prescription medication assistance

-All completed requests for assistance shall be approved or denied within three (3) business days.
+Emergency Financial Assistance Provided Short-term assistance will only be provided for the following: Percentage of clients with documented evidence of payments made by the agency for resolution of emergency status (copies of checks/vouchers available).
+Prescription medication assistance All completed requests for assistance shall be approved or denied within three (3) business days.
 Assistance shall be issued in response to an essential need (as identified by the staff person providing EFA) within three (3) business days of approval of the request.
 Payment for assistance made to service providers will protect client confidentiality.
 Use checks and envelopes that de-identify the agency as an HIV/AIDS provider to protect client confidentiality.